remla2025-team9/operation/docs/extension.md

     Getting started on a project should be easy.
 The hard part should be the project's real challenges, not the setup instructions.
 Our current lengthy and error-prone process is a major roadblock for new contributors.
 Instead of being able to start contributing right away, they often spend their first days fighting with complex steps and debugging their environment.
 This is frustrating and can be very discouraging for someone new to the project.

 *   **Lack of environment reproducibility**
-    Our project is built on the idea that our work should be reproducible, meaning our results should be consistent and reliable.
+    Our project is built on the idea that our work should be reproducible, meaning our results should be consistent and reliable [6].
 This same standard should apply to our development environments.
 An environment that can't be created automatically and reliably is not truly reproducible.
 This inconsistency at the very foundation of our work means we can't be confident that code tested locally will work the same way for our users, creating a gap between development and deployment.

 ## Extension Proposal

 To fix the problems caused by our manual setup, we will introduce an automated system that handles the entire Kubernetes environment creation.
 For this, we will use a **`Makefile`**.
-A `Makefile` is a standard file used in software projects to define simple shortcuts for complex command-line tasks.
+A `Makefile` is a standard file used in software projects to define simple shortcuts for complex command-line tasks [1].
 It allows us to bundle a long sequence of commands into a single, easy-to-remember command, like `make setup`.

 Our proposed solution is built on three key components, which work together to create a smooth and reliable experience for every developer: